aj2duncan/blogdown_test/content/research.md

 ### Current Research

-I am currently working at both the [SRUC Epidemiology Research Unit](http://www.sruc.ac.uk/info/120249/epidemiology_research_unit) where I mainly model disease spread through herds of cattle and at the [River and Lochs Institute](http://www.uhi.ac.uk/en/research-enterprise/res-themes/environmental/rivers-and-lochs-institute) where I do some programming and statistical modelling.
+I am currently working at with the [SRUC Epidemiology Research Unit](http://www.sruc.ac.uk/info/120249/epidemiology_research_unit) the [River and Lochs Institute](http://www.uhi.ac.uk/en/research-enterprise/res-themes/environmental/rivers-and-lochs-institute).
+At the SRUC I mainly work on network analysis of animal movements, automating disesase reporting and building online applications, whilst with the RLI, I do some programming, data analysis and statistical modelling.
 I also do a little bit of website design and work a lot with the statistical software [R](http://cran.r-project.org/).
 For full details please see the [programming](https://aj2duncan.com/programming/) page.

 ### Published Articles
 - [When Textbook Answers are the Problem](http://www.scottishmathematicalcouncil.org/wp1/smc-publications/journals/) the article is on page 19 and the entire journal should be available.